JohnSkeen/treehouse-project-2/README.md

-# treehouse-project-2
+# Treehouse Project 2

-2nd Treehouse Project
+A foray into responsive design.
+Learning about flexbox, mobile first approaches, and responsive breakpoints.